AdobeDocs/campaign-classic-learn.en/help/troubleshoot-adobe-campaign/allow-all-ip-address-to-make-soap-calls.md

 ---
-title: Provisioning IP address to make SOAP requests
+title: Allow all IP addresses to make SOAP API calls
-description: Understand how to enable IP address to make SOAP requests
+description: Understand how to enable IP addresses to make SOAP requests
 doc-type: technical video
 feature: API
 role: Admin
 level: Experienced
+kt: 8422
 ---

-# Configure IP Address to make SOAP requests
+# Allow all IP addresses to make SOAP API calls

 Understand how to enable IP address to make SOAP requests